remigenet/TKAN/README.md

 ## Other visualizations

-I thank [kkkkcccc88](https://github.com/kkkkcccc88) for this participation to the project by creating this visualization of the TKAN architecture.
+Thanks to [kkkkcccc88](https://github.com/kkkkcccc88) for this participation to the project by creating this visualization of the TKAN architecture.
 ![TKAN IMAGE](image/TKAN_IMAGE.png)

 Please cite our work if you use this repo: